2020 brings unprecedented opportunities for freemium mobile gaming vendors

-It’s reflected in the numbers—as a whole, the industry is set to grow 9.3% this year, generating $159.3 billion in revenue.
-Tom Wijman of the gaming industry analyst Newzoohas estimated that the gaming industry will hit revenues above $200 billion by 2023.
+The gaming industry is set to grow 9.3% this year, generating $159.3 billion in revenue.
+Tom Wijman of the gaming industry analyst Newzoo estimated that the gaming industry will hit revenues above $200 billion by 2023.
 Gaming is bigger than the global music and movie industries combined.

-This is a serious opportunity for vendors—an increasingly dynamic market that requires a brand new level of player experience for the power users that have been emerging since Q1.
+The gaming boom is a serious opportunity for vendors.
+After all, an increasingly dynamic market requires a new level of player experience for the power users emerging since Q1.

 “Start to do correlative analysis through data science.
 And then if you follow that correlative analysis, over time, you’ll start to see trends.”
-It should be possible to create cohorts of players with similar behavior and you can then run A/B tests on specific cohorts—to see how different behaviors can be encouraged or discouraged through specific actions or events in the game.
+It should be possible to create cohorts of players with similar behavior.
+You can then run A/B tests on specific cohorts—to see how different behaviors can be encouraged or discouraged through particular actions or events in the game.

 The creation of a unique ID and the data analysis to identify correlations between actions in the game and gamer behavior are critical if you want to successfully monetize a mobile game and maximize the value of your whales.
-It is likely that just 2% of your players will spend any cash in a game and perhaps just 10% of those spending in-game can be classified as whales.
+2% of your players will likely spend any cash in a game, and perhaps just 10% of those spending in-game can be classified as whales.

 But proceed with caution.
 Maximizing the value of your whales must be handled carefully.
 The use of in-game purchases to earn revenue has often been criticized by some who believe that it can lead to addictive behaviors.
 Nintendo has backed away from mobile gaming because they are wary of the freemium model—but they also have hugely successful products with alternate revenue models, such as the Switch.

-Managing your whales is becoming increasingly important as they are spending more and more on mobile games.
-Analysis by GameAnalytics published earlier in 2020 explored how the top 5% of gamers by revenue have increased their in-game spending by over 20% over the past three years.
-It’s likely that this figure will be revised upwards once the data includes the lockdown period throughout Q2 of this year.
+Managing your whales is becoming increasingly important as they spend more and more on mobile games.
+Analysis by GameAnalytics, published in 2020, explored how the top 5% of gamers by revenue increased their in-game spending by over 20% over the past three years.
+Furthermore, this figure will likely be revised once the data includes the lockdown period throughout Q2 of this year.

-As you focus attention on your whales and ensure they are having a great experience, don’t lose sight of the players who are enjoying the game and not spending anything.
-They may not be spending now, but some of them may be your future whales and the game environment is improved by having more players, even if most are not generating revenue.
+As you focus on your whales and ensure they have a great experience, keep sight of the players enjoying the game and not spending anything.
+They may not be spending now, but some may be your future whales, and the game environment is improved by having more players, even if most are not generating revenue.

-Your player experience strategy needs to embrace the whales and make them feel especially loved, but not at the expense of creating a poor experience for everyone else.
-Mobile games are booming and the whales are spending more.
+Your player experience strategy must embrace the whales and make them feel especially loved, but not at the expense of creating a poor experience for everyone else.
+Mobile games are booming, and the whales are spending more.
 It’s time to show that minority of players just how much you value their attention.